MattCrouch/blog/_posts/2020-12-12-web-performance-workshop.md

 ## Keep an eye out

-The worst performance issues are the ones you don't know about until it's too late.
+The worst issues are the ones you don't know about until it's too late.
 By finding out where those problems are it's possible to form a plan of attack and build a site-wide approach to make sure they don't creep back in.

-Make sure checks are made after every release.
-It makes it easier to identify what might be causing these scores to worsen.
+These metrics should be checked after every release.
+It's then easier to identify what might be causing these scores to worsen.

-Finally, by having the site's performance as a set of metrics to track it makes it easier for those further away from the day-to-day code to see how a site's performing.
+Finally, by having the site's performance as a small set of metrics to track it makes it easier for those further away from the day-to-day code to see how a site's performing.
 By explaining the benefits a better score brings to a site, it's easier to get more people invested in how well the site's working.

 Performance improvements require everyone to be on board.
 By taking small steps everyone can start benefitting.